 If the Division decides to exercise the Option Periods available to it within this Agreement, the guarantee will be extended accordingly and the Supplier undertakes, to secure its obligations according to the extended agreement, to provide the Division no less than 14 days before the start of the Option Period a valid guarantee.
 This guarantee will be in effect up to 60 days after the end of the extended service provision period.

-In any case of the Supplier not meeting its obligations according to the Agreement and/or by statute and/or subjecting the commencement or continuation of the provision of service to financial and/or other demands and in the case of the Division having lawfully exercised its rights and paid sums payable by the Supplier according to the Agreement or any statute, the Division will be entitled to invoke some or all of the guarantee, subject to giving the Supplier 14 days’ advance written notice to give an opportunity to rectify the nonfulfillment of the obligations, in cases in which the breach was not rectified by the Supplier.
+In any case of the Supplier not meeting its obligations according to the Agreement and/or by statute and/or subjecting the commencement or continuation of the provision of service to financial and/or other demands and in the case of the Division having lawfully exercised its rights and paid amounts applicable to the Supplier according to the Agreement or any statute, the Division will be entitled to invoke some or all of the guarantee, subject to giving the Supplier 14 days’ advance written notice to give an opportunity to rectify the nonfulfillment of the obligations, in cases in which the breach was not rectified by the Supplier.

 If the Supplier did not meet its said obligations, the invocation of the Performance Guarantee will be deemed as liquidated damages as defined in Section 15 of the Contracts Law (Remedies for Breach of Contract) 5731-1970 to the benefit of the Division.
 The statements in this section do not derogate from the right of the Division to any other relief pursuant to this Agreement or any statute for the breach.